SwellRT/swellrt/README.md

 ### Anonymous Sessions

-To start an anonymous sessions use the user *SwellRT.user.ANONYMOUS" and empty password.
+To start an anonymous sessions use the user *SwellRT.user.ANONYMOUS* and empty password.
 The session will be valid during the browser session.

 ```
   SwellRT.startSession("http://demo.swellrt.org", SwellRT.user.ANONYMOUS, "", ...